MicrosoftDocs/learn/learn-pr/student-evangelism/analyze-climate-data-with-azure-notebooks/includes/1-create-an-azure-notebook.md

     _Opening the notebook_

 You can create additional projects and notebooks as you work with Azure Notebooks.
 Projects provide a means for grouping related notebooks.
 You can create notebooks from scratch, or you can upload existing notebooks.
-In the next exercise, you will build a notebook from scratch and learn the basics of working with cells.
+In the next unit, you'll build a notebook from scratch and learn the basics of working with cells.